evasquare/formatto/README.md

 You can use the plugin in two ways:

 - Right click in the editor and select "Format Document"
-- Use a command "Formatto: Format Document"
+- Run a command "Formatto: Format Document"
+- Click "Format Document" ribbon action